Sampling Trade-Offs in Duty-Cycled Systems for Air Quality Low-Cost Sensors: Introduction

+An additional challenge of these sensor networks that measure air pollution is that since the sensors have not been calibrated by the manufacturer or, they have been calibrated in laboratory chambers, they need to be calibrated in the environmental conditions of the deployment site \cite{barcelo2019self,maag2018survey}.
+Just as the sampling, pre-processing and aggregation tasks are performed at the sensing node (edge computing), the calibration task is performed off-line in the cloud.
+This calibration task allows to predict pollution values from raw sensor values.
 To calibrate air pollution sensors in an uncontrolled environment, they must be placed next to reference instrumentation, and therefore with the same sampling frequency as that used by the reference instrumentation.
-This methodology is known as \textit{in-situ} calibration \cite{barcelo2019self,maag2018survey}.
-A widely used technique for these sensors is to use government reference stations \cite{kumar2015rise, ripoll2019testing} which, when connected to an uninterruptible power supply, aggregate the samples and display them every T$_{ref}$\footnote{For example, reference stations that display O$_3$, NO$_2$ or PM$_x$ in Europe take samples continuously, during at least 45 minutes every hour, and display them every hour, see European directive 2008/50/EC.} \cite{zaidan2020intelligent,wang2019calibration,mijling2018field,ferrer2019comparative,nowack2021machine,bigi2018,de2018calibrating,si2020evaluation,mead2013,han2021calibrations}.
-Low-cost sensors can follow a similar strategy if they are continuously powered, taking high-frequency samples\footnote{In the air pollution monitoring field, where reference stations provide measurements every hour, 2.7$\times$10$^{-4}$ Hz, a sampling period of few seconds is considered high frequency.} and aggregating them into the same reference data periodicity T$_{ref}$.
-However, if the nodes are powered by batteries it is challenging to implement a duty cycle-based strategy.
-The reason is that many of these sensors have a response period that can be on the order of several minutes before a correct measurement can be made, and also different air pollution phenomena may require different data sampling frequencies.
+This methodology is known as \textit{in-situ} calibration~\cite{barcelo2019self,maag2018survey}.
+A widely used technique for these sensors is to use government reference stations~\cite{ripoll2019testing} which, when connected to an uninterruptible power supply, aggregate the samples and display them every $\mathrm{T_{ref}}$ ({{for example}, reference stations that display O$_3$, NO$_2$ or PM$_x$ in Europe take samples continuously, during at least 45 min every hour, and display them every hour, see European directive 2008/50/EC}) \cite{mijling2018field,ferrer2019comparative,nowack2021machine,bigi2018,de2018calibrating,si2020evaluation,mead2013,han2021calibrations}.
+Low-cost sensors can follow a similar strategy if they are continuously powered, taking high-frequency samples ({{in the air pollution monitoring field}, where reference stations provide measurements every hour, 2.7 $\times$ 10$^{-4}$~Hz, a sampling period of few seconds is considered high frequency}) and aggregating them into the same reference data periodicity $\mathrm{T_{ref}}$.
+In fact, most studies assume a high sampling frequency without taking into account energy consumption constraints \cite{mijling2018field, ferrer2019comparative, astudillo2020design, han2021calibrations}.
+Thus, if the nodes are powered by batteries it is challenging to implement a duty cycle-based strategy.
+The reason is that many of these sensors have a response period that can be on the order of several minutes before a correct measurement can be made.
+Besides, different air pollution phenomena may require different data sampling frequencies, which may have an impact on data quality.
+Concas {et al.} \cite{concas2021low} discuss the critical steps in the use of low-cost sensors for air quality monitoring, specifically mentioning the data pre-processing step, including sensor sampling and sample aggregation.
+Different works have discussed the relevance of the trade-off between sensor sampling and power consumption in air pollution monitoring networks \cite{ali2020low,becnel2019distributed,chowdhury2018energy,espinosa2021low,fekih2021data,chiavassa2021investigation}.